Orfeo toolbox: Languages and interaction with other software

 OTB is a C++ library, based on Insight toolkit (ITK).
 Bindings are developed for Python.
 A method to use OTB components within IDL/ENVI has been published.
 One of the OTB user defined a procedure to use the library capabilities from MATLAB.

 Since late 2009, some modules are developed as processing plugins for QGIS.
 Modules for classification, segmentation, hill shading have provided.
 This effort relies only on volunteers.

-OTB algorithms are now available in QGIS through the processing framework Sextante.
+OTB algorithms were available in QGIS through the processing framework Sextante.
+Since March 2024, a QGIS plugin is now available in QGIS catalog to work with an installed OTB software.

 Applications

 Additionally to the library, several applications with GUI are distributed.
 These application enable interactive segmentation, orthorectification, classification, image registration, etc...